Middlesex, New Jersey

-Middlesex is a borough in Middlesex County, New Jersey, United States.
+Middlesex is a borough in Middlesex County, in the U.S. state of New Jersey.
 It is located within the Raritan Valley region.
-As of the 2020 United States census, the borough's population was 14,636, its highest decennial count ever and an increase of 1,001 (+7.3%) over the 13,635 enumerated at the 2010 census, which in turn reflected a decline of 82 (−0.6%) from the 13,717 counted at the 2000 census.
+As of the 2020 United States census, the borough's population was 14,636, its highest decennial count and an increase of 1,001 (+7.3%) from the 2010 census count of 13,635, which in turn reflected a decline of 82 (−0.6%) from the 13,717 counted in the 2000 census.

 Middlesex was incorporated as a borough by an act of the New Jersey Legislature on April 9, 1913, from portions of Piscataway, based on the results of a referendum held on May 6, 1913.
 The borough was named after Middlesex, England.

 History

 The Harris Lane School was a one-room schoolhouse that was the oldest school in Middlesex County, dating back to its construction in the 1790s.
 The original Pierce School was known as the East Bound Brook School House and The Parker House was also used for education until it was converted into a two-family house.
 As the Borough grew new schools were constructed to accommodate many more students.
 Our Lady of Mt.
 Virgin School was the first parochial school built in 1954.

-In 1905, the Lincoln section of Middlesex organized a volunteer fire company and that set the organization of four other fire companies in the Borough.
+In 1905, the Lincoln section of Middlesex organized a volunteer fire company and that set the organization of four other fire companies in the borough.

-Middlesex was a portion of Piscataway Township, until May 6, 1913 when it was incorporated as a separate entity through the action of the state legislature and local referendum.
+Middlesex was a portion of Piscataway Township, until May 6, 1913, when it was incorporated as a separate entity through the action of the state legislature and local referendum.
 George Harris was elected as the first mayor and the first borough council was elected at the same time.
 Two constables were the law enforcement officers and were soon assisted by five appointed marshals.